goadesign/clue/README.md

 ## Example

-The [weather](example/weather) example illustrates how to use `clue` to instrument a system of Goa microservices.
-The example comes with a set of scripts that can be used to compile and start the system as well as a complete Grafana stack to query metrics and traces.
+The [weather](example/weather) example illustrates how to use Clue to instrument a system of Goa microservices.
+The example comes with a set of scripts that can be used to install all necessary dependencies including the [SigNoz](https://signoz.io/) instrumentation backend.
 See the [README](example/weather/README.md) for more information.

 ## Migrating from v0.x to v1.x